frankiennamdi/udp-server/README.md

 The emitter should not be run back to back without changing the transaction numbers or allowing previous transactions to conclude.
-There is no negative outcome except that the transaction will expire since it is possible to exceed the allowed **30 seconds execution time.
-This means that output for each transaction is not produced till 30 seconds have expired.
-So allow for messages to be assembled before output is produced**.
+There is no negative outcome except that the transaction will expire since it is possible to exceed the allowed
+<span style="color:red">**30 seconds execution time.
+This means that output for each transaction is not produced till 30 seconds have
+expired since the receipt of the first packet in that transaction.
+So allow for messages to be assembled before output is produced**.</span>

 ## Testing